tips & advice for the 2nd photographer at weddings

 And this brings me to the final part – use of images.
 This depends entirely on the principal photographer.
 Do figure this out before the time.
 Set guidelines.
 Better yet, agree to how you can, or can’t use the images, before the actual event, and in writing.

 A very broad summary of a topic that has been covered more thoroughly in library-sized mountains of books and articles — Copyright resides with the photographer who took the image, unless a work-for-hire agreement was entered into.
-However, as a second photographer you don’t have a model release to use the images without consent of the parties involved.
+However, as the second photographer you don’t have a model release to use the images without consent of the parties involved.
 So owning the copyright doesn’t automatically give you the leeway to publish the images on your blog … and doing so against the main photographer’s wishes will definitely end that working relationship.

 Back to the image at the top by Josh Lynn.
 I think it is an iconic image.
 Josh contacted me later on to ask me if he could use the image in his studio.
 I was fine with that.
 Nice of him to ask, and in this case, no problem for me to say, “go for it”.
 I also know that if I had refused, Josh would not have used it.
 Ideally though, the use of images you shoot at a wedding for someone else, is the kind of thing that is best agreed upon before-hand.
 Preferably in writing.
 Set clear terms of how you can use the images, if at all.

-7. payment for second shooting:
+7. Payment for second shooting

 The payment you can expect for second shooting a wedding will obviously vary, depending on a number of factors.